 Learning a language requires time, and that’s true for English too.

 Consider yourself a child who’s trying to learn a new language.
 This approach shall help you learn English faster.

-So, at this point, it’s not important to understand the dialogues.
-Just watch the movies carefully, even if nothing makes sense to you.
+So, at this point, it’s not essential to understanding the dialogues.
+Just observe the movies, even if nothing makes sense to you.
 And please don’t enable subtitles.
 Why?
-Because when you look at the subtitles, you are again reading, and not listening.
+Because when you look at them, you are reading, and not listening.
 You’ve missed the point.

 Also, start listening to BBC radio online.